RMHogervorst/pinboardr/README.md

 The goal of pinboardr is to interact with the [pinboard.in](https://pinboard.in) website.
-You can use this package to add new bookmarks, delete them, extract all bookmarks, or to add, modify or remove tags.
+You can use this package to

+  - add new bookmarks,
+  - delete them,
+  - extract all bookmarks, or
+  - to add, modify or remove tags
+  - and interact with notes endpoint.

 Basically everything you can do through the website, but from an R session.
 This is a full implementation of all the endpoints in
 <https://pinboard.in/api>.

-All user facing functions start with `pb_*` , making it easy to use.
+All user facing functions start with `pb_*` , making it easy to use autocompletion in your IDE.
+Just type `pb_` and the suggestions come up.

+### What is pinboard

 > Pinboard is a personal archive for things you find online and don’t
 > want to forget.
 The site has been around since July 2009 and has about